Ethella/web3.unity/README.md

 Please email us a description of the flaw and any related information (e.g. reproduction steps, version) to [security at chainsafe dot io](mailto:security@chainsafe.io).

+### Magic Auth
+This is a forked web3 Unity repo to demo how to enable Magic Auth and interact with blockchain

+For Magic Auth implementation via WebGL, please check `We3GLTemplates/Web3GL-2020x/web3/lib/index.js`